EleniNtz13/Public-Library-Internship-Sparta/README.md

 This migration aimed to:

-- Recreate the original form structure using Laravel’s MVC architecture
+- 🆕 Recreate the original form structure using Laravel’s MVC architecture
-- Improve code organization and maintainability
+- 🆙 Improve code organization and maintainability
-- Optimize database interaction
+- 🔄 Optimize database interaction
-- Introduce additional features such as a backup mechanism for database security and recovery
+- ℹ️ Introduce additional features such as a backup mechanism for database security and recovery
-- Enhance validation and error handling
+- 🔁 Enhance validation and error handling

 This final phase demonstrated the ability to analyze an existing system, redesign it in a new framework, and improve its reliability and structure.